 IEEE CIS Transactions on Neural Networks and Learning Systems Outstanding Paper Award Nomination Instructions

-• Basis for Nomination: detailed documentation to justify the overall quality of the paper.
+- Basis for Nomination: detailed analysis to justify the overall quality of the paper.

 The complete nomination packet must be saved in a single pdf file containing the above information in the given order.
 The name of the file must be surname_of_the_first_authorTNNLS.pdf.

 The complete nomination packet must be submitted by email to the Awards Soliciting Nominations Subcommittee Chair, Prof. Sanaz Mostaghim at Sanaz.email@example.com and a copy to firstname.lastname@example.org and email@example.com.
 Only when the Awards Soliciting Nominations Subcommittee Chair acknowledges receipt of the nomination packet, the submission procedure can be considered complete.

 The deadline is April 30 (strict deadline).
 Self-nominations are not allowed.

 The list of awarded papers is provided below for reference:

 • Published in 2014: C. L. P. Chen, G. X. Wen, Y. J. Liu, and F. Y. Wang, “Adaptive Consensus Control for a Class of Nonlinear Multiagent Time-delay Systems using Neural Networks,”, Vol. 25, No. 6, pp. 1217-1226, 2014.

 • Published in 2013: Cesare Alippi, Giacomo Boracchi and Manuel Roveri, “Just-in-Time Classifiers for Recurrent Concepts", Vol. 24, No. 4, 2013, pp. 620-634.